 Know what you own and what you owe

-Certified Financial Planner™ profssional Catherine B. Allen of M Financial Planning Services, a wealth management firm based in Marlton, New Jersey, said in an interview that she tells her clients who were not involved in their finances that it is critical to know at least the location of their bank accounts, investments, and life or other insurance policies (such as disability and long-term care).
+Certified Financial Planner™ professional Catherine Allen-Carlozo of HFM Investment Advisors, a wealth management firm based in Glassboro, New Jersey, said in an interview that she tells her clients who were not involved in their finances that it is critical to know at least the location of their bank accounts, investments, and life or other insurance policies (such as disability and long-term care).

 “They don’t need to understand all the intricate details of a mutual fund, for example, but at least know how and why the money is invested the way it is,” she said.

 Allen suggests making a handwritten or computer spreadsheet list of all accounts supplemented with copies of account statements.
 There are also booklets you can fill out with information about financial matters including the professionals you work with (accountant, attorney, etc.) and the important documents that govern your health and finances (power of attorney, medical directive, etc.), she said.

 In addition, it’s important to update your will, insurance policy, individual retirement account (IRA), and other accounts that may still have an ex-spouse or deceased spouse listed as the beneficiary, Allen said.
 (Learn more: Will basics)

 Both parties entering into a second marriage should be aware of each other’s financial obligations from a previous marriage, if any, and how these obligations will affect the new, second marriage finances.
 For example, a divorce settlement may have required a man who worked full-time while his wife stayed home with the children to provide her with spousal support (alimony) and child support and to carry a life insurance policy that names his children as the beneficiaries.